jblindsay/whitebox-tools/readme.txt

 Version 0.4 (dd-mm-yyyy)

+- This release has erognomic improvements for Python scripting with Whitebox.
+Tools can be called in Python like this:

+  wt = WhiteboxTools()
+  wt.slope(‘DEM.dep’, ‘slope.dep’)

+  There is a convenience method in whitebox_tools.py for each tool in the WhiteboxTools binary executable.
+- Significant improvements have been made to the User Manual, and in particular the section on Python based scripting with WhiteboxTools.
+- Added the following tools:
+    LidarPointStats

 Version 0.3.1 (15-02-2018)

 - No new tools have been added to this release.
 Instead the focus was on improving and enhancing